 Today I am showing you how we built this custom nursery closet for $100.

-Most standard closets are not functional for a nursery, and if you’re like me you want to live an organized life.
+Most standard closets are not functional for a nursery, and if you’re like me you want to live an organized life with modern benefits.

 Disclosure: Affiliate links are used in this post, at no cost to you.